Definition of Manager:

 Finally, the bottom line is that at the end of this discussion over the differences between entrepreneur and manager, a person might gather more information on the working nature of their job description.

-Therefore, interested people who are willing to learn more about these differences between entrepreneur and manager can read all the above-mentioned explanation about the topic.
+Therefore, interested people who are willing to learn more about these differences between entrepreneur and manager can read all the above-mentioned explanations about the topic.